 - If parental income for the 2022 taxation year dropped by more than 25% from the 2019-2021 NOA average and the student would like this drop to be considered for fall 2023 financial aid, they would submit their parents' 2022 taxation year NOAs.
 The student's socio-economic index for their fall 2023 financial aid calculation will now be the average of the NOAs for the four (4) years from 2019-2022.
-Note that if the student makes use of this option, they will be required to provide additional NOAs (e.g. 2023 taxation year) when they apply for financial aid in future years of the program, at which point parental income will be averaged across all available years (e.g., average of 2019-2023 taxation years). - Now suppose the student does not submit an NOA for the 2022 year.
+Note that the student will be required to provide additional NOAs (e.g., 2023 taxation year) when they apply for financial aid in future years of the program, at which point parental income will be averaged across all available years (e.g., average of 2019-2023 taxation years). - Now suppose the student does not submit an NOA for the year 2022.
 If parental income for the 2023 year drops by more than 25% against the 2019-2021 NOA average and they would like this drop to be considered for their fall 2024 financial aid calculation, they would need to submit NOAs for their parents for both the 2022 and 2023 taxation years.
 The student's socio-economic index for their fall 2024 financial aid calculation will now be the average of the NOAs for the five (5) years from 2019-2023.